astropy/halotools/docs/tutorials/empirical_models/factories/subhalo_mock_factory_tutorial.rst

 .. _subhalo_mock_factory_tutorial:

 ********************************************************************
-Tutorial on Making Subhalo-based Mocks
+Source code notes on the `SubhaloMockFactory` class
 ********************************************************************

 This section of the documentation provides detailed notes